Saturday, March 29, 2025

 Wally’s Leg to Ossabawanfursur Islanden

-I got up and reviewed the day’s sailing and realized that Hell’s Gate was 8 miles away and if I left right away, I could get there soon after high tide.
-I departed without breakfast and went through with 8 1/2 feet and no relavent winds.
+I got up and reviewed the day's sailing, realizing that Hell's Gate was 8 miles away.
+If I left right away, I could arrive there soon after high tide.
+I departed without breakfast and proceeded through 8 1/2 feet of water with no significant winds.

 Hell's Gate

-About 4 miles afterwards, I anchored, had lunch and retighten the shaft packing.
+About 4 miles afterwards, I anchored, had lunch and retightened the shaft packing.

-Headed further north to marker 40 which was showing badly, but with Aquamap with USACE surveys and BOB423 tracks, it was a breeze.
+Headed further north to Marker 40, which was showing poorly, but with Aquamap, USACE surveys, and BOB423 tracks, it was a breeze.

 Marker 40 shoaling